ESAPI/esapi-java-legacy/README.md

 it will also not apply for any known exploitable vulnerabilities for which no available workaround exists.

-**IMPORTANT NOTES:** The next planned removal of deprecated code is for us to remove all the Log4J 1.x related ESAPI Logger code.
-The Log4J 1 ESAPI Logger was first marked deprecated in ESAPI 2.2.1.0, which was released July 13, 2022.
-This means that on or shortly after, you can expect a new ESAPI release that will no longer have a dependency on Log4J 1.  **YOU HAVE BEEN WARNED!!!**
+**IMPORTANT NOTES:** As of ESAPI 2.5.0.0, all the Log4J 1.x related code has been removed from the ESAPI code base (with the exception of some references in documentation).
+If you must, you still should be able to use Log4J 1.x logging via ESAPI SLF4J support.
+See the ESAPI 2.5.0.0 release notes for further details.

 # Contributing to ESAPI legacy
 ### How can I contribute or help with fix bugs?